Plastotephritinae: Biology

-Little is known of the biology of Plastotephrines.
+Little is known of the biology of plastotephritines.
 The complex mating behaviour observed in the family Platystomatidae as a whole, and for which the name Signal flies has been bestowed on them, is also observed in Plastotephritinae, which utilize elaborate displays of the wings and face-to-face stand-offs during the process of mate selection.
-Many species have elaborated morphological modification to the head capsule (laterally extended gena or "cheeks"for example and eye stalks) to enhance agonistic behaviour.
+Many species have elaborated morphological modification to the head capsule (laterally extended gena, or "cheeks", for example, and eye stalks) to enhance agonistic behaviour.
 Habitats in which they are encountered range from rainforest to montane forest, woodland, bush, riparian and swamp habitats, lowland savannah, dry river beds.
 Larvae have not been reared and adult-plant associations are little indication of breeding sites.
-Nonetheless, the family Platystomatidae as a whole tend to be attracted to flowers, decaying fruit, excrement, sweat, and decomposing snails, with the larvae are found on fresh and decaying vegetation, carrion, human corpses - there is no reason to suppose the members of Plastotephrinae will differ.
+Nonetheless, the family Platystomatidae as a whole tend to be attracted to flowers, decaying fruit, excrement, sweat, and decomposing snails, with the larvae are found on fresh and decaying vegetation, carrion, human corpses - there is no reason to suppose the members of Plastotephritinae will differ.
 So far adults have been recorded on plants of Zea maize Zea, Prange afranjonum, Macaranga hurifolia Macaranga, and on fruit of Annona Annona (custard apple), Syzygium_jambos Syzygium jambos (rose apple) and Mangifera indica Mangifera indica (mango).

 Biogeography

-The largest concentration of Plastotephrine species occurs in the Afrotropical region, with only Agadasys and Rhegmatosaga known from the Oriental region - and then from few species and few specimens.
+The largest concentration of plastotephritine species occurs in the Afrotropical region, with only Agadasys and Rhegmatosaga known from the Oriental region - and then from few species and few specimens.
 Material from the Pacific Islands, New Guinea and Australia are yet to be revised and fully assessed, but the most recent assessments of these faunas suggest that species and genera previously assigned to the subfamily may not belong there.

 Within the Afrotropical context, the distribution is mainly tropical to subtropical, predominantly in West, Central and East Africa, with minor elements in southern Africa and Madagascar.
 None are known to exist on the other Indian Ocean islands.
 There is a strong preference for forest and riverine habitats.